What is the Conflict Minerals Reporting Template (CMRT)?

 The template facilitates the transfer of supply chain data between companies and their suppliers, including information about the mineral’s country of origin and its utilized smelters and refiners.
 It also serves the RMI in identifying new smelters and refiners for potential audits via the RMI’s Responsible Minerals Assurance Process (RMAP).

 Updated versions of the CMRT are released regularly by the RMI.
-The latest update, version 6.22, was released in May of 2022.
-Updates to the template include translation improvements, bug fixes, and updated Smelter Reference and Standard Smelter lists.
+The latest update, version 6.3, was released on May 5, 2023.
+Updates to the template include corrections to all reported bugs and errors, tips on the Instructions tabs, enhancements that do not conflict with IPC-1755A, an update to ISO short names for countries, states, and provinces, and updates to the Smelter Reference List and Standard Smelter List.

 Who needs to report on conflict minerals?